Cray-HPE/docs-csm/operations/network/management_network/bican_technical_details.md

   - Addition of customer-supplied CMN IP addresses to the management switches to support routing.
 - NCN workers, masters, and storage will require the following changes:
   - Image support for CMN VLAN, addressing, and routing.
-- CSI changes to support the new network and naming.

 #### 3.4.2 When configuration occurs